Go For the Gold! Books and Resources

 This book provides the word study lists teachers need.
 Not sure what spelling words to use?
 Look it up!
 Ready to teach Greek and Latin roots?
 You'll find handy lists and tips for teaching students how these roots influenced the English language.

-Oral Presentations Made Easy!: Super Strategies and Warm-Ups That Help Kids Write and Give Effective Speeches and Presentations and Communicate With Confidence by Paul B. Janeczko ( Grades 5 & Up)
+Oral Presentations Made Easy!: Super Strategies and Warm-Ups That Help Kids Write and Give Effective Speeches and Presentations and Communicate With Confidence by Paul B. Janeczko (Grades 5 and up)

 Help your students look forward to public speaking.
 With fun and playful warm-ups, strategies that guide kids through the process of creating a super speech, an anti-stage fright checklist, and more, this book has all the tools you need.